Will-Boulton/aws-logging-dotnet/README.md

-Note that any value of NewLogGroupRetentionInDays which is not one of the below is a configuration error which will result in a non-fatal error applying the policy.
-The application and logging will continue however no retention policy will be applied.
+Note that any value of NewLogGroupRetentionInDays which is not one of the below is a configuration error which will result in a fatal error at startup of the application.
+This ensures that any Log Groups _successfully_ created while a value for NewLogGroupRetentionInDays is specified will have a retention policy applied as well.

 ```csharp
 null, 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827, 2192, 2557, 2922, 3288, 3653